stiasta/stiasta.github.io/_posts/2015-05-28-Learning more from Retrospectives.md

 - What has been negative?
 - Is there anything we want improve?

-If you always do the same thing, you might have list out on some important experiences that can make the team more effective.
+If you always do the same thing, you might have lost out on some important experiences that can make your team more effective.

-From alot many experiences with retrospectives, here are some tips that I have found to be effective when it comes to learning more, and even having some fun at the same time.
+From many experiences with retrospectives, here are some tips that I have found to be effective when it comes to learning more, and even having some fun at the same time.

 ###Try to Follow this general pattern
 When you perform a retrospective there is usually a pattern you can follow.